santifa/rustea/README.md

   * [x] Abort on panic instead of unwind the stack with `panic = 'abort'`
   * [ ] Use xargo for `std`
   * [ ] Remove `libstd`
+  * [x] Strip symbols with `cargo-strip`
   * [x] Compress the binary with upx

+The last two options can lead to insufficient error messsages and virus scanner alert.
+Thus, two version are provided with and without striped symbols and compression.

 ## Development